nicholascannon/startup-stack/README.md

 # Startup Stack

-A full-stack TypeScript monorepo with React frontend and Express backend.
+A full-stack TypeScript monorepo with React frontend and Express backend, production-ready with error tracking, health checks, and deployment configurations.

 ## Structure